-Budgeting tools like Mint, Quicken and You Need a Budget (YNAB) can track spending transactions just fine.
+Budgeting tools like Mint, Quicken, You Need a Budget (YNAB) and others can track spending transactions just fine.
 There are many apps like these, and they can all tell you what you did with your money.

-Most also have a budgeting feature to define spending and savings goals, then compare spending to these goals.
+These apps have a budgeting feature to define spending and savings goals, then compare actual spending to these goals.
 This planning process helps us decide what we want to do–just like it is a good idea to look at a map before jumping in the car for a long trip.

-What is missing from all these apps, however, is course correction—guidance about how to get back on track when our actual spending doesn’t match our budgeting goals.
+What is missing from all these apps, however, is course correction—guidance about how to get back on track when our actual spending doesn’t match our best intentions.
+Instead, they tell us that we have run off the road, without providing any hints about how to get back.
 If the GPS app we used for our road trip had limitations like this, it would stop working if we took a wrong turn.
 That’s not very useful, is it?

 When spending does not go according to plan, I find myself slogging through my budget forecasting spreadsheet to figure out how to adjust my future spending behavior to get back on plan.
-This requires repeating the data entry I just did in the budgeting tool in order to update the spreadsheet so I can see the impact on my future cash flow and calculate adjustments to my spending to compensate.
+This requires repeating the data entry already in the budgeting tool in order to update the spreadsheet so I can see the impact on my future cash flow and calculate adjustments to my spending plans to compensate.
 This is a profoundly frustrating and inefficient use of my time.

 This isn’t rocket science, and we shouldn’t be poring over spreadsheets.
 Our budgeting app should be able to instantly provide the guidance we need to adjust our spending habits and get back on track.

 The goal is simple: A budget app that works–fully–for real people, which helps us navigate real-life spending events like unexpected expenses and spending mistakes which derail our budget plans; an app that respects our time by pulling its full weight in number-crunching and forecasting, and guides us through making the course corrections that are a natural part of our real financial world.